neerajgupta041/google-search-page-hard/README.md

-# This website is created as a part of theOdinProject's exercise.
+# This website is created as a part of [theodinproject](https://www.theodinproject.com) exercise.

-# Search Icon credit : Font Awesome
+- Search Icon credit : Font Awesome
-# Remaining Icon Source : Google Search Page
+- Remaining Icon Source : Google Search Page